Auto Insurance in Toronto

 Some fraudsters create situations to defraud an insurance company.
 Other drivers just try to “fool the system” to make a few extra bucks from a claim.
 The good news is, you can be part of the solution by staying informed.

-The biggest takeaway for Toronto car owners should be that some reasons why your car insurance is so expensive – like postal codes – are simply beyond your control.
+The biggest takeaway for Toronto car owners?
+Many of the reasons why your car insurance is so costly – like postal codes – are simply beyond your control.
 Being a cautious driver and doing your best to keep your car safe and secure are the easiest ways to keep your insurance price low.

 1 Source: Sklar Wilton, Sonnet Consumer Segmentation and Brand Growth Study, 2021